redis-developer/redis-microservices-demo/kubernetes/README.md

     The name of the database service is `movie-database`, the redis port is `15291` will vary depending of your installation.
     As  you can see the database is not exposed externally (no `EXTERNAL-IP`).
     This is not an issue since the application will be deployed in the same Kubernetes environment.

-    In the last section of this document you will learn how to expose and access the Web Console, the database from outside.
+    If you go back into the Web Console you will see the newly created database with modules, persistence and replication enabled.

 1. Retrieve the connection string